 A biographical note

-I feel fortunate that my work on the Qur'an has been translated into several languages (Arabic, Bengali, Indonesian, Spanish, Portuguese, French, Dutch, and Urdu), and that I have been invited to speak about it both within and beyond the U.S. (Egypt, Indonesia, Pakistan, Spain, Portugal, Canada, Germany, Finland, Iceland, Italy, U.K, and the Netherlands).
+To my good fortune, my work on the Qur'an has been translated into several languages (Arabic, Bengali, Indonesian, Spanish, Portuguese, French, Dutch, and Urdu) and I've also been invited to speak about it both in the U.S. and abroad (Egypt, Indonesia, Pakistan, Spain, Portugal, the Netherlands, Canada, Germany, Finland, Iceland, Italy, and the U.K.).